ipastusi/truststore-maven-plugin/README.md

 ## How it works

-This plugin generates Java truststore in either JKS or PKCS12 format.
+This plugin generates truststores in either JKS or PKCS12 format.
 Truststore can be generated from:

 - X.509 certificates downloaded at runtime from servers using provided URLs,
 - or X.509 certificates stored on disk - both PEM and DER formats are supported,